Skyscrapers in New York City YOUR FUTURE DESERVES THE STRONGEST DEFENSE

-Law Offices Of Peter Katz | Experience Dedication Results
+Law Offices of Peter Katz Legal Blog

 No matter what type of criminal charges you may be faced with, I can defend your rights and your future.

-How does mail and wire fraud differ?
+How does mail and wire fraud differ

 Fraud is a serious crime with severe penalties, no matter what type of fraudulent activity a person ends up involved in.
 Mail and wire fraud are two examples.
 Each has its own unique set of defining traits, as well as its potential penalties.